mkow7045/chip8emu-stm32/README.md

 # CHIP-8 Emulator on STM32
-*A minimal CHIP-8 interpreter and runtime environment, ported to the STM32 F446RE microcontroller.*
+*A CHIP-8 emulator, ported to the STM32 F446RE microcontroller.*

 [Watch the showcase video](https://youtu.be/00CG12AI1-k)

 ## Overview
-This project implements an interpretter for the CHIP‑8 language.
+This project implements an emulator for the CHIP‑8 language.
 The CHIP-8 was designed in the 1970s and uses simple graphics (64×32 pixels) and keypad input.
 In this version, the emulator is deployed on the STM32F446RE microcontroller (Cortex-M4), using STM32 HAL.

 ## Hardware & Software Requirements